MakeContributions/markdown-dungeon/README.md

 yarn start
 ```

-> Ensure you are not using Power bash
+> Ensure you are not using Power shell

 6. 🎉 Open your browser and go to http://localhost:8000/ or http://localhost:8000/___graphql